KTK27YT/lease_plugin/README.md

 **For server owners:** <br>
-download the plugin from the [releases](https://github.com/KTK27YT/lease_plugin/releases) tab, and put it in your plugins folder.
+download the plugin from the [releases](https://github.com/KTK27YT/lease_plugin/releases) tab, and put it in your plugins folder. you can also go to the [Spigot Page](https://www.spigotmc.org/resources/lease.114517/) and view it from there

 **For developers:** <br>
 clone the repository, and make sure you add Bukkit as a dependecy.

 # Usage: